jimhigson/simple-barrier/README.md

    // err, data are the standard arguments from request

    if( !err ){
-      // the value we return will be added to the result array passed to the .finally
+      // the value we return will be added to the result array passed to the .endWith
       // callback.
 Here, we extract one small part of the whole JSON: return JSON.parse(data).usefulBit;
    }